qualcomm-linux/build-guide/topic/k2c-qli-build-ga/qsc_launcher.rst

       For Ubuntu 22.04, you might see an issue while installing QUD where you must enroll the public key on your Linux host for a successful QUD installation.
 For more details, follow the steps provided in the ``signReadme.txt`` file available at the ``/opt/QTI/sign/`` directory.

-2. Use your registered email ID to sign in to the QSC desktop application.
-The QSC Launcher dashboard page (for example, when you connect the QCS6490 Qualcomm Dragonwing\ :sup:`™` RB3 Gen 2 Core Development Kit) appears as shown in the following image:
+#.
+Use your registered email ID to sign in to the QSC desktop application.
+To register your email ID, go to `Qualcomm support page <https://www.qualcomm.com/support/working-with-qualcomm>`__.

-   .. note:: To register, go to https://www.qualcomm.com/support/working-with-qualcomm.

    .. image:: ../../media/k2c-qli-build-ga/start_launcher_ab.png

    -  If you don't have a connected device, click :guilabel:`Start Launcher` (A).
    -  If you have a connected device, select :guilabel:`Start Launcher` (B) for the appropriate device in the :guilabel:`Connected devices` panel.

-3. On the :guilabel:`Specify Environment` page, select the appropriate values for :guilabel:`Category`, :guilabel:`Chipset`, :guilabel:`Host Operating System`, :guilabel:`Target Operating System`, and then select :guilabel:`Next`.
+#.
+On the :guilabel:`Specify Environment` page, select the appropriate values for :guilabel:`Category`, :guilabel:`Chipset`, :guilabel:`Host Operating System`, :guilabel:`Target Operating System`, and then select :guilabel:`Next`.

    .. note:: See `chipsets (hardware SoCs) <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-115/soc.html>`__ that are supported on Qualcomm Linux.

    .. image:: ../../media/k2c-qli-build-ga/specify_env.png

-4. In the :guilabel:`Select Resources` window, do the following:
+#.
+In the :guilabel:`Select Resources` window, do the following:

    .. image:: ../../media/k2c-qli-build-ga/select_resource_page.png